eaglesky/HandGestureApp/README.md

 mode.
 You can lower the resolution using the option in the menu to make the app run faster.
 After finished, just touch the screen and you will be in the second mode: hand sampling mode.
 You need to cover the seven squares with your hand.
-This step is the key to the performance and I suggest you bend your hand a little so that the shadow could also be sampled.
+This step is crucial to the performance and I suggest you bend your hand a little so that the shadow could also be sampled.

 2. After presampling you can touch the screen again and go into next mode to see the segmented hand.
 Touch again and you can see the extracted features, along with three buttons.
 In this mode you can add new gestures to the gesture database, train the SVM model or begin testing.
-I haven't implement deleting gestures yet so be careful when you want to add a new one.
+The deletion of gestures has not been implemented yet so be careful when you want to add a new one.
 All the data of the gestures are stored in the ExternalStorageDirectory/MyDataSet folder.
 If you don't know the location on your phone, just click "Add Gesture" button and try to add a new gesture, the folder will be generated automatically in the external storage directory.
-You can use the existing data set I collected which is located in my project directory.
+You can use the existing data set which is located in the project directory.
 You can click "Test" button to see the realtime recognition performance of SVM classifier, but make sure the model has already been generated, i.e., trained.